Todos olvidan que Ícaro también voló.

 por el campo pedregoso después de nadar,

-la luz del mar detrás de ella, y el cielo inmenso
+la luz del mar detrás de ella, y el cielo

 del otro lado.
 La escuchaba